Get Your Warrior On

-Sunday Funday is a Vinyasa Flow practice with a focus on play to improve the ability to enter poses.
-Often there is a focus on arm balances but always there is a focus on playing to open the mind and body.
+Sunday Funday wth Ricardo is a Vinyasa Flow practice with a focus on play.
+This improves the ability to enter poses without judgement, happily as play opens the mind and body.

 Vinyasa Flow is a practice where we move fluidly between postures (asanas) in rhythm with the breath, often using sun salutations as the means to do so.
 The word “vinyasa” can be translated as “arranging something in a special way,” like yoga poses.

-Iyengar yoga is Hatha Yoga with a deeper focus on alignment than many other Hatha classes.
-The practice is based in the tradition of the style's founder, BKS Iyengar who not only developed the particular style but also many of the props we use in Iyengar ygoa to enter the postures in an aligned and safe manner.
+Iyengar with Eugenia is Hatha Yoga focused on alignment.
+The practice is based in the tradition of the style's founder, BKS Iyengar, who not only developed the particular style but also many of the props we use at Tribal to enter the postures in an aligned and safe manner.
 BKS Iyengar also wrote the books Light on Yoga and Light on Life.

 Roll & Release

-Roll and Release is a Vinyasa Flow practice where we use massage balls to deepen the release of stored tensions in the body.
+Roll and Release with Joanne and Daria is a Vinyasa Flow practice where we use massage balls to deepen the release of stored tensions in the body.
 Massage balls are used on specific parts of the body within a gentle flow practice to give a deep massage and release tension.

-Restorative is a slow practice with the poses supported and generally reclining.
+Restorative with Barbara and Joanne is a slow practice with the poses supported and generally reclining.
 Supported poses are held between 3 and 10 minutes but, unlike in Yin, participants are encouraged to relax into the poses rather than looking for the deepest posture possible.
 The result is deep relaxation and restoration of the bodies energy levels.

-Rhythmic Flow is a vinyasa flow practice but moving in rythm to a musical beat.
-While the breath is our guide, Flavio enhances the breath with music and moves through asanas in that rhythm with a focus on enjoying the flow and the grace acquired with repetition in the asanas.
+Rhythmic Flow is a vinyasa flow practice moving in rhythm to a musical beat.
+While the breath is the guide, Flavio enhances the practice with music and moves through asanas with a focus on enoying the flow and the grace acquired through repetition.